Dialkylbiaryl phosphine ligands: BrettPhos

-Pd- tBuBrettPhos complexes catalyze the conversion of aryl triflates and aryl bromides to aryl fluorides as well as the synthesis of aromatic nitro compounds.
+Pd- t-BuBrettPhos complexes catalyze the conversion of aryl triflates and aryl bromides to aryl fluorides as well as the synthesis of aromatic nitro compounds.
 The bulky AdBrettPhos can be used in the amidation of five-membered heterocyclic halides that contain multiple heteroatoms (such as haloimidazoles and halopyrazoles).

 CPhos

-CPhos has been utilized in the Pd-catalyzed Negishi coupling of secondary alkylzinc reagents with aryl halides.
+Pd complexes of CPhos catalyze the synthesis of 3-cyclopentylindole derivatives, dihydrobenzofurans, and trans-bicyclic sulfamides.
+It has also been used to synthesize palladacycle precatalysts for Negishi coupling of secondary alkylzinc reagents with aryl halides.